lunadragon06/betanya-cosmetics/README.md

 - [NPM](https://www.npmjs.com/)
 - [SASS](https://sass-lang.com/)
 - [Strapi](https://strapi.io/)
+## 🏅 License
+This is a redesign and attempted improved version of [this semester project repo](https://github.com/LunaDragon666/sp-2/) of mine from my other GitHub account (where the used API link doesn't exsist from now on), which I didn't manage to finish for Portfolio 2 submission in time in this case.
 ## 🚀 Getting Started
 ### How to view this project successfully ✨
 ``Download ZIP`` directly from this repo by clicking on the green ``<> Code`` button, or clone the repo by typing this command in your terminal: